Meperidine Addiction Rehab Treatment Centers Near Me

 Meperidine rehab centers help people detox from the prescription pain medication, manage their urges to use it, and develop healthier coping mechanisms to maintain a drug-free lifestyle.
-Treatment is available to those who abuse their own prescriptions as well as those who obtain and use the medication illegally.
+Recovery is available to those who abuse their own prescriptions as well as those who obtain and use the medication illegally.
 People who check into rehab for prescription medication abuse are not alone.
 In 2008, 5.9 percent of treatment admissions to publicly funded programs were for opioid medications, such as meperidine, according to the National Institute on Drug Abuse.

 Inpatient Meperidine Treatment Facilities vs. Outpatient Clinics

 Inpatient treatment centers typically offer more structure and more intensive support than outpatient clinics do.
 With an outpatient clinic, a person might visit a counselor weekly and attend community-based support groups throughout the week.
 In an inpatient rehab program, a person usually meets with counselors daily through a combination of group and individual therapy sessions.
 Inpatient meperidine rehab centers also provide strict medication monitoring in a controlled environment, which makes it much more difficult for a person to obtain and use drugs without a prescription.
-This is a primary benefit of inpatient treatment, since prescriptions drugs are widely available outside of it.
+This is a primary benefit of inpatient rehabilitation, since prescriptions drugs are widely available outside of it.
 From 1991 to 2010, prescriptions for opioid analgesics jumped from 75.5 million to 209.5 million, according to the National Institute on Drug Abuse.

-Once a person has completed an inpatient treatment program, he or she can continue to receive support through an outpatient clinic or residential treatment program.
+Once a person has completed an inpatient treatment program, he or she can continue to receive support through an outpatient clinic or a residential program.
 A residential rehab facility may be recommended to those who need assistance with medical or psychological conditions in addition to support for their substance dependency.
 Residential programs offer medication monitoring and daily support too, but unlike inpatient programs, they also provide patients the freedom to work, go to school, visit the homes of others, and spend time in the community.

 A person can build up a tolerance to or a physical dependence on meperidine through continued use of the drug, but a tolerance does not mean that he or she is addicted to it.
 Occasional abuse of the drug does not necessarily indicate an addiction or the need for meperidine rehab centers either.
 A physical dependence on the drug is characterized by meperidine withdrawal symptoms, which arise shortly after stopping or decreasing the dose and may include: